LukasMut/TypeSQL-plus-BERT/README.md

   ```
     mkdir saved_model_kg
-    python train.py --sd saved_model_kg --BERT True --types True (false, if you want to use BERT embeddings only - no concatenation)
+    python train.py --sd saved_model_kg --BERT True --types True (False, if you want to use BERT embeddings only - no concatenation)
   ```